-By Tré Berry III🖋️
+By Tré Berry III🖊️ | 05/14/2019

 Rodriguez is a relatively quiet guy, who goes about his business in a professional manner, and always looks to challenge himself in training to hit the next plateau.
 He started his Professional career back in the year 2012, but when you know some of his journey before then, it’s pretty remarkable that he had even gotten himself to that point.
-At the age of 14, Manny was already partaking in Youth Tournaments, learning under the tutelage of Arturo Ríos and Orlando Rodríguez Zayas.
+At the age of 14, Manny was already partaking in Youth Tournaments, learning the ways of the profession under the tutelage of 🗣️Arturo Ríos and 🗣️Orlando Rodríguez Zayas.

-Fighting at Light-Flyweight by the year 2009, he worked himself to winning a Silver-Medal at the Youth World Championships, and further positioned himself to quality for the Youth Olympic Games, where he successfully won the Gold-Medal.
+Fighting at Light-Flyweight by 2009, he worked himself to winning a Silver-Medal at the Youth World Championships, and further positioned himself to quality for the Youth Olympic Games, where he successfully won the Gold-Medal.
 The rest of 2010 wasn’t too kind to him unfortunately.

 Afterwards, he sat down with his team and made the decision to turn Professional in 2012.
 It just goes to show you that nothing can stop the human spirit when the inner drive is bigger than it’s circumstances challenging it…a Champion before he ever received hardware.
-Fast forward 6 years, and he officially became World Champion after a dominant performance over 🇬🇧Paul Butler to win the IBF World Title, the very belt that he will bring to the ring with him on Saturday.
+Fast forward 6 years, and he officially became world titlist after a dominant performance over 🇬🇧Paul Butler to win the IBF World Title, the very belt that he will bring to the ring with him on Saturday.

 The challenge he will face this weekend is a monster challenge (no pun intended, given Naoya Inoue’s nickname), but considering what he had to endure, best believe he will be ready for the challenge and give it everything he’s got.